 We believe this is a great question to help steer away from using “pain vs. no pain” as a sign of intervention success.
 If someone is in pain, the most common goal is to address it and to see it resolve.
 But as we learnt from our talk with Dave Williams, pain and the psychology of pain is such a complex system that involves so many intertwined biopsychosocial factors.

 Pain is not always a true indication as to whether someone is progressing in their physiotherapy treatment as painful symptoms in certain presentations can often be very slow to resolve.
-In leading physiotherapy clinics such as Melbourne CBD Physiotherapy, we firmly believe that our practitioners need to be led by objective measures to show if their intervention has worked and is progressing towards the goal.
+In leading physiotherapy clinics such as Melbourne CBD Physiotherapy and Sports Medicinetherapy and Sports Medicine, we firmly believe that our practitioners need to be led by objective measures to show if their intervention has worked and is progressing towards the goal.
 Showing that progress is being made through objective measures can also steer the conversation away from pain and into performance, no matter how big or small the patient’s goal may be.

 About Nick Cross

-Nick Cross is the Managing Director and Senior Physiotherapist at Melbourne CBD Physiotherapy.
+Nick Cross is the Managing Director and Senior Physiotherapist at Melbourne CBD Physiotherapy and Sports Medicinetherapy and Sports Medicine.
 Nick has extensive experience in elite sport and has consults for many high profile athletes.
-Nick tours nationally and internationally with Athletics Australia working with the country’s top performing track and field athletes.
+Nick tours nationally and internationally with Athletics Australia working with the country's top performing track and field athletes.

 Nick is also the chair of the Victorian Sports and Exercise Committee and National Board Member of the Sports and Exercise Group.
 Both of these positions are held as part of the Australian Physiotherapy Association.
 Nick is also an active researcher through the La Trobe Sports Exercise and Medicine Research Centre who has special interests in foot and ankle, hamstring and pelvic injuries.